thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # 3. How to create a REST Client with JAX-RS and MicroProfile?

-In the following code you see the REST Client interface definition for the REST Endpoint for the Authors microservice.
-With the usage of MicroProfile a RESTful Client will be created, when we use the that interface to implement the JUnit test.
+In the following code you see the interface class `AuthorTestClient`.
+That class contains the REST Client interface definition for the REST Endpoint of the Authors microservice.
+With the usage of MicroProfile annotation `@RegisterRestClient` a RESTful Client will be created, when we use the that interface to implement the JUnit test.

 I define the expected return value of `getAuthors` response as a `String`.